o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Save your file and look at the Editor.
 The shader ball should now be completely rendered at an offset!

    {{< note >}}
    Note that the shadow is still in the original position.
-This is because this tutorial doesn't cover the vertex-only shadowmap shader and instead using the StandardPBR one for brevity.
-You will be adding a custom shadowmap with pixel shader later on in the tutorial.
-However, after finishing this tutorial, see if you can add and adjust the vertex-only shadow (used for opaque materials that don't have alpha-cutout) yourself!
+That's because you haven't updated the shadowmap shader, yet.
+Later in the tutorial, you will add a custom shadowmap with a pixel shader, which will fix the shadow.
    {{< /note >}}

-{{< image-width src="/images/atom-guide/vegetation-bending-tutorial/fulloffset.png" width="100%" alt="The shader ball in the Editor, after the offset is applied to both forward and depth pass." >}}
+{{< image-width src="/images/learning-guide/tutorials/rendering/vegetation-bending-tutorial/fulloffset.png" width="100%" alt="The shader ball in the Editor, after the offset is applied to both forward and depth pass." >}}

 ### Add material properties
 For now, the code specifies to move the ball at an offset of `5` units.
 However, you may want an easier way to change the offset in the Editor, instead of having to change the code.
 You can do this with _adjustable properties_ in the **Material Editor**.